Rooms for romance

 On moody Lake Superior, three inns occupy old keepers' houses from Two Harbors, Minn., to the Keewenaw Peninsula.

 Many inns and B&Bs rent carriage houses or cottages and bring breakfast to the door, so guests needn't be sociable if they're not in the mood.
-For a list of good ones, see A cottage of one's own.

 There are also hundreds of private homes available for rent.
 For tips, see Renting a vacation house.